Social deprivation

 Social deprivation is the reduction or prevention of culturally normal interaction between an individual and the rest of society.
 This social deprivation is included in a broad network of correlated factors that contribute to social exclusion; these factors include mental illness, poverty, poor education, and low socioeconomic status, norms and values.

 Social disfavor is an uncommon synonym of social deprivation that some authors or scientific fields use.

-Social isolation is the lack of social contacts and having few people to interact with regularly.
+Social isolation is a related but not identical concept that refers to the lack of social contacts and having few people to interact with regularly.

 Overview

 The term "social deprivation" is slightly ambiguous and lacks a concrete definition.
 Social 'hunger' may be exacerbated by factors such as low socioeconomic status or low levels of educational attainment.
 The socially deprived may experience "a deprivation of basic capabilities due to a lack of freedom, rather than merely low income".
 This lack of freedoms may lead to decreased opportunities for societal advancement or exclusion from the political conversation.

 Part of the confusion in defining social deprivation seems to stem from its apparent similarity to social exclusion.
 Social deprivation may be correlated with or contribute to social exclusion, which is when a member in a particular society is ostracized by other members of the society.
 The excluded member is denied access to the resources that allow for healthy social, economic, and political interaction.
 Pierson has identified five key factors that set social exclusion in motion – poverty, lack of access to jobs, denial of social supports or peer networks, exclusion from services, and negative attitude of the local neighborhood.
 It is also associated with abusive caretaking, developmental delay, mental illness, and subsequent suicide.

 Although a person may be socially deprived or excluded, they will not necessarily develop mental illness or perpetuate the cycle of deprivation.
 Such groups and individuals may have completely normal development and retain a strong sense of community.